 - (3) Any California public postsecondary educational institution or program. - SEC.
 26. Section 72011 of the Education Code is amended to read: - 72011.
-Every community college district shall provide access to its services, classes, and programs without regard to ancestry or any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code. - SEC.
+Every community college district shall provide access to its services, classes, and programs without regard to ancestry or any characteristic listed or defined in Section 11135 of the Government Code. - SEC.
 27. Section 72014 of the Education Code is amended to read: - 72014.
-No funds under the control of a community college district shall ever be used for membership or for any participation involving a financial payment or contribution, on behalf of the district or any individual employed by or associated therewith, in any private organization whose membership practices are discriminatory on the basis of any characteristic listed or defined in-subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code.
+No funds under the control of a community college district shall ever be used for membership or for any participation involving a financial payment or contribution, on behalf of the district or any individual employed by or associated therewith, in any private organization whose membership practices are discriminatory on the basis of any characteristic listed or defined in Section 11135 of the Government Code.
 This section does not apply to any public funds which have been paid to an individual officer or employee of the district as salary, or to any funds which are used directly or indirectly for the benefit of student organizations. - SEC.
 28. Section 89757 of the Education Code is amended to read: - 89757.
-None of the funds enumerated in Section 89756, nor any of the funds of an auxiliary organization, shall ever be used by any university or college for membership or for any participation involving a financial payment or contribution, on behalf of the institution, or any individual employed by or associated therewith, in any private organization whose membership practices are discriminatory on the basis of any characteristic listed or defined in-subdivision (b) or (c) of Section 51 of the Civil Section 11135 of the Government Code.
-This section does not apply to any public funds which have been paid to an individual employee or officer as salary, or to any funds which are used directly or indirectly for the benefit of student organizations. - SEC.
-29. Section 92150 of the Education Code is amended to read:
+None of the funds enumerated in Section 89756, nor any of the funds of an auxiliary organization, shall ever be used by any university or college for membership or for any participation involving a financial payment or contribution, on behalf of the institution, or any individual employed by or associated therewith, in any private organization whose membership practices are discriminatory on the basis of any characteristic listed or defined in Section 11135 of the Government Code.
+This section does not apply to any public funds which have been paid to an individual employee or officer as salary, or to any funds which are used 2 directly or indirectly for the benefit of student organizations.